hamger/cvs/README.md

 # cvs

-cvs (a short name from canvas) is a basic canvas framework for 2d drawing, it's designed to make drawing easier.
+Cvs (a short name from 'canvas') is a basic canvas framework for 2d drawing, it's designed to make canvas's drawing easier.

 ## Advantage